-Last month the Australian Competition and Consumer Commission stepped into this debate recognising that the consumer needed to have their say in this matter.
-The ACCC called for public comment on the Egg Corporations plans.
-Submissions closed on 30th June and we are now awaiting a decision.
+The Australian Competition and Consumer Commission stepped into this debate recognising that the consumer needed to have their say in this matter.
+The Egg Corporations has now withdrawn its Certification Trademark application.

 You, the consumer, should have the loudest voice in this matter because you have an expection of what free range means and how you expect free range hens to be treated.
 However, this issue is not just about animal welfare and your percepetion of what a flock of free range hens looks like.